-SDHC provides up to 1000 subsidies to house homeless persons while sponsor organizations provide the necessary services.
+SDHC provides subsidies to house homeless persons while sponsor organizations provide the necessary services.
 A typical sponsor is an organization providing supportive services to disabled individuals and/or individuals with substance abuse issues and requires additional housing resources to serve more clients.
-The amount of sponsor-based housing subsidies paid is based on income calculations generally adopting the regulations governing the Housing Choice Voucher program.
-The Sponsor-Based Program does not apply the utility allowance.
+Sponsors may be both non-profit and for-profit agencies.
+Developers may also qualify as a sponsor if a service provider is contracted to render appropriate supportive services.